List of attractions and monuments in Stanley Park

+This is a list of attractions and monuments in Stanley Park, located in Vancouver, British Columbia, Canada.

-Stanley Park in Vancouver, British Columbia, Canada, is one of the most popular attractions in the city for both tourists and local residents, drawing an estimated eight million visitors every year.
+Stanley Park is one of the most popular attractions in the city for both tourists and local residents, drawing an estimated eight million visitors every year.
 The following is a list of its many statues, monuments, and attractions.

 Attractions

 East side of the park

 The following attractions are found east of the causeway: